 To insert a panel, hold the panel by the handle at one end with one hand, and by the latch at the other end with the remaining hand.
-While holding the latch end of the panel above the cage, set the handle-end of the panel on the corner supports as shown in Figure 7A below, and then slide the panel handle end back tightly against the cage frame as shown in Figure 7B.
+While holding the latch end of the panel above the cage, set the handleend of the panel on the corner supports as shown in Figure 7A below, and then slide the panel handle end back tightly against the cage frame as shown in Figure 7B, keeping the panel parallel to the opening as much as possible.
 Lower the latch end toward the tumbler frame, making sure the latch aligns with the catch as it is lowered.
 If it does not align, raise the latch end and reposition the panel and try again.
-Rotate the handle slightly to release the latch locking pin if necessary, and allow the latch to engage the catch on the cage as shown in Figure 7C.

-Caution: Make sure the latch pin fully engages the catch so that the locking pin is against the latch frame with no gap as shown.
+Release the latch locking pin and allow the latch to engage the catch on the cage as shown in Figure 7C.
+It is advisable to push the locking pin toward the latch to ensure full engagement.
+Caution: Make sure the latch pin fully engages the catch so that the locking pin is against the latch stop with no gap as shown.